thewatermethod/resume-resume-ooh-la-la/src/entries/work/2012-freelance.md

 # end: 2020-03-14
 ---

--   Created custom WordPress themes & plugins depending on the need of the clients
+-   Created custom WordPress themes & plugins, executing on client requirements
--   Troubleshoot software on a variety of platforms, including Magento, Shopify, WordPress, custom CMS, and static web content
+-   Troubleshot software on a variety of platforms, including Magento, Shopify, WordPress, custom CMS, and static web content
--   Act as a project manager when working with other developers and graphic designers
+-   Project managed other developers and graphic designers where applicable
--   Migrate legacy content into new hosting and technology environments
+-   Oversaw and executed legacy content migration into new hosting and technology environments
--   Provide support for Google and Facebook integrations